Skip to main content

 Project outcomes

-Cancer Council Victoria, BSRV and BSV ran two health education sessions in August and September 2024 – one in person, and one online.
+Cancer Council Victoria and BSRV ran two health education sessions in August and September 2024 – one in person, and one online.
 Thirteen women who were blind or had low vision attended across both events, with six sighted support workers and/or BSRV staff also attending.

 In person workshop

-Cancer Council Victoria staff waited outside the building to greet participants and ensure they were able to enter the building smoothly through accessible doors.
+On the day of the workshop, Cancer Council Victoria staff waited outside the building to greet participants and ensure they were able to enter the building smoothly through the accessible doors.

 Staff then led participants to the meeting room through an extra accessible pathway.
 Participants were offered tea and coffee on arrival, and water bowls for guide dogs present.